 - Menstrual cycle related problems

-Irregular periods, skipping or not getting periods for more than six months (also known as secondary amenorrhoea) and bleeding in between periods (called inter menstrual bleeding) are a few problems under this type of problem.
+Irregular periods, skipping or not getting periods for more than six months (also known as secondary amenorrhoea) and bleeding in between periods (called inter menstrual bleeding) are a few problems under this type of cycle problems.
 The most common cause for this is Polycystic Ovarian Syndrome (PCOS), stress, anxiety and depression.
 Investigations in the form of pelvic sonography and hormonal investigations are necessary to make a diagnosis.
 Regular exercise, a balanced diet and healthy lifestyle changes are important.

 - Menstrual hormone related problems